 The International Society for Minimal Intervention in Spinal Surgery (ISMISS) was conceived in occasion of the GIEDA-BRUXELLES Meeting in 1988 and structurally organized as a non-profit organization in 1989 under the leadership of Professor Parviz Kambin, Philadelphia, first President of ISMISS, in collaboration with his European counterparts, Professor Adam Schreiber (Zurich), and the Asian pioneer Professor Sadahisa Hijikata (Tokyo).
 Further they were supported by european pioneers as Professor Mario Brock, Berlin, PD Dr. Hansjoerg Leu, Zurich and Dr. Jan Sheppard, Hastings.
 Thus the term, "minimally invasive spinal surgery" was coined.
 ISMISS has held regular biannual ISMISS symposiums in Philadelphia (USA) and annual meetings in Zurich (Switzerland) already running since the mid-eighties.
 In its annual session of Janaury 2015 in Zurich, the ISMISS board has decided to held from now annual meetings in triennial cycles in Europe/Asia/America.
-So the upcoming 34th meeting will be held in Chong-Quing/China (see also under "meetings".
+So the last 34th meeting was held in Chong-Quing/China and the next upcoming 35th will be in Chicago/USA (see also under "meetings").

 The ISMISS Board of Directors have released in 2011 their first edition of

 "Guidelines for Endoscopic Spinal Surgery"